savonet/book/video.md

 shows a small image of 50×50 pixels, ten pixels away from the upper-left corner of the frame.
-The four arguments are getters, so that their value can change over time, as we will see when [adding a moving logo](#sec:video-add) to a video.
+The four arguments are getters, so that their value can change over time, as we will see in [there](#sec:video-add) when adding a moving logo to a video.

-The same can be specified with metadata, which is convenient when the images come from a playlist and each entry needs its own size.
+The same can also be specified with metadata, which is convenient when the images come from a playlist and each entry needs its own size.
 Decoders take in account the following metadata: